plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

 ---

- This article originated from our own search for a privacy-friendly analytics tool at Simpliant, which led us to discover Plausible Analytics.
-Written independently, its purpose is to offer guidance on the use of web statistics tools in adherence to data protection regulations.

-Having selected Plausible for our law firm, which specializes in GDPR compliance, I composed this article to impart our findings and perspectives.

-Plausible consented to its publication.
-Neither Plausible paid us for this article, nor did we pay Plausible for featuring this content on their website.

- For more information about the author and Simpliant, including up-to-date information and contact details, [please visit our website](https://www.simpliant.eu).
+ For more information about Steffen Gross and Simpliant, including up-to-date information and contact details, [please visit the Simpliant website](https://www.simpliant.eu).